EyeSwipe/site/README.md

 3. Provides testing of an initial UI design which will inform the final keyboard app.

-Current Progress can be found in this repository: [kaolin-eyeswipe-recorder](https://github.com/EyeSwipe/EyeSwipe/tree/master/kaolin-eyeswipe-recorder)
+Current progress can be found in this repository: [kaolin-eyeswipe-recorder](https://github.com/EyeSwipe/EyeSwipe/tree/master/kaolin-eyeswipe-recorder)

 Unlike the final product, this data collection app requires the user (or an assistant) to move the device into position, manipulate the screen, and press "space" to start recording.
 As we continue developing the app, we will move toward a fully eye-based interface, with automatic calibration, auditory stimuli, etc. for the target users.

 ---
-easy copy paste formatting options:
+easy markdown formatting options (edit the readme to see this!):

 **Bold** and _Italic_ and `Code` text
 ## Title Text